iOSDevSpace/iosdevspace/docs/donations.md

 ## Where to make a donation

-Donations are accepted at two places, currently.
-[Open Collective](https://opencollective.com/iosdevspace) and [Ko-Fi](https://ko-fi.com/iosdevspace).
-You can make a one time contribution or subscribe monthly to both.
-There are two monthly subscriptions "Member+" and "iOS Dev Blue".
+Donations are accepted at [Open Collective](https://opencollective.com/iosdevspace).
+You can make a one time contribution or subscribe monthly.

-### Is there a prefernce?

-Jay would prefer if donations were made on Open Collective.

 ## How are donations managed?

-Ko-Fi donations will go into a PayPal or a bank account managed by CCT Plus LLC and has the donated amount separated from other business use.
-They will then be put in manually by Jay into the Open Collective log.

-Open Collective donations go into a bank account managed by CCT Plus LLC and has the donated amount separated from other business use.
+Open Collective donations are managed and dispersed through the Fiscal Host [Open Source Collective](https://opencollective.com/opensource).

 ## How are expenses recorded?